|The Tacoma with its new Lear 100R shell, including head liner, drop out|

 migrations.
 This pair of male mallard ducks was odd; a couple of

-When we allow ourselves to be in the presence of the Holy Spirit, scripture takes on new relevance and truth in our lives.
-When I am centered on my relationship with Jesus, I am able to re-align with my family relationships, especially with my wife.
+When we allow ourselves to be in the presence of the Holt Spirit, scripture takes on new relevance and truth in our lives.
+When I am centered on my relationship with Jesus.
+I am able to re-align with my family relationships, especially with my wife.
 For example, Ephesians 5:21-33 describes how I am to love my wife.
 When I find myself straying from my commitment to be “radically present” in my marital and familial relationships I remind myself what the Lord’s, not the world’s, version of love is supposed to look like by reading 1 Corinthians 13:4-13, likely the most often read verses at weddings of all sorts.

 For an expanded version of marriage fidelity and its various infidelity entrapments, read this short article also by Steven Kalas, “True fidelity isn’t only about sex.”